rixwoodling/gamelist/readme.md

-Sure thing!
-Here's a README to go along with the script you've shared.
-This README explains what the script does, how to set it up, and how to use it.

----

 # EmulationStation Game List Generator

 This Python script automates the creation of a `gamelist.xml` file for each ROM in your collection, making it easier to manage your games in EmulationStation.
 By reading a CSV file containing details about your games, the script generates an XML file that EmulationStation can use to display game information.